-By recording and monitoring the weather in different parts of the world, ADM-Aeolus will allow scientists to build complex models of our environment, which can then be used to help predict how that environment will behave in the future.
-ADM-Aeolus is expected to launch on a small-capacity booster; Aeolus is compatible with many small launchers, such as Vega, Rockot and Dnepr.
+By recording and monitoring the weather in different parts of the world, Aeolus allows scientists to build complex models of our environment, which can then be used to help predict how that environment will behave in the future.

-The Aeolus satellite will carry one large instrument, the Atmospheric Laser Doppler Instrument (ALADIN), which will probe the lowermost 30 km of the atmosphere from 320 km above the Earth's surface.
-The satellite will create a series of consistent global wind profiles for the first time (about 120 per hour), giving meteorologists better information with which to predict weather.
-From orbit, ADM-Aeolus will be able to provide wind profiles for the entire planet, including remote areas lacking ground-based weather stations.
+The Aeolus satellite carries one large instrument, the Atmospheric Laser Doppler Instrument (ALADIN), which probes the lowermost 30 km of the atmosphere from 320 km above the Earth's surface.
+The satellite creates the first-ever series of consistent global wind profiles (about 120 per hour), giving meteorologists better information with which to predict weather.
+From orbit, Aeolus is able to provide wind profiles for the entire planet, including remote areas lacking ground-based weather stations.

-Aeolus will fly in a rather low Sun-synchronous orbit at about 320 km altitude in a dusk-dawn orbit.
-The wind will be measured orthogonal to the flight direction at an angle of 35 degrees off-nadir on the night side of the Earth.
+Aeolus flies in a rather low Sun-synchronous orbit at about 320 km altitude in a dusk-dawn orbit.
+Winds are measured orthogonal to the flight direction at an angle of 35 degrees off-nadir on the night side of the Earth.
 An important factor in the satellite design is the need to minimise drag at the altitude chosen in order to minimise fuel consumption for orbit maintenance.

 The concept for control of the Aeolus mission is based on the use of a single ground control centre in conjunction with ESA's ESTRACK ground station in Kiruna.
-The Launch and Early Orbit Phase (LEOP), as well as the Commissioning Phase, will be supported for tracking, telemetry and telecommand by additional ESTRACK ground stations as well as, possibly, Svalbard and Troll.
+The Launch and Early Orbit Phase (LEOP), as well as the Commissioning Phase, was supported for tracking, telemetry and telecommand by additional ESTRACK ground stations as well as Svalbard and Troll.

-All routine payload operations will be preplanned and executed according to the Flight Operations Plan (FOP).
-Payload operations as well as science data downlink activities will be scheduled for autonomous execution on board based on the spacecraft position along the orbit.
-There are no real-time platform operations foreseen other than near real-time interactive activities at the time of commissioning (initial equipment turn-on, calibration), when uploading regular orbit maintenance manoeuvres or during contingency situations.
+All routine payload operations are preplanned and executed according to the Flight Operations Plan (FOP).
+Payload operations as well as science data downlink activities are scheduled for autonomous execution on board based on the spacecraft position along the orbit.
+There are no real-time platform operations other than near real-time interactive activities at the time of commissioning (initial equipment turn-on, calibration), when uploading regular orbit maintenance manoeuvres or during contingency situations.

 The ground stations - Kiruna, Svalbard

-For real-time housekeeping telemetry downlink and telecommanding during routine operations, Aeolus is expected to use ESA's ESTRACK ground station in Kiruna.
-The TC link (uplink) at 2030 MHz (S-band) will be at 2 Kbps, while the housekeeping TM downlink at 2205 MHz (S-band) will be at 8 Kbps.
+For real-time housekeeping telemetry downlink and telecommanding during routine operations, Aeolus uses ESA's ESTRACK ground station in Kiruna.
+The TC link (uplink) at 2030 MHz (S-band) at 2 Kbps, while the housekeeping TM downlink at 2205 MHz (S-band) is at 8 Kbps.

-For science data reception, Svalbard will be used, with science data received using 8040 MHz (X-band) at 10 Mbps.
-Additional X-band stations might also be used.
+For science data reception Svalbard is used, with science data received using 8040 MHz (X-band) at 10 Mbps.

 Ground segment & mission control system